RVS Takuare: Design

-In addition to the CO's quarters, the boats have 7 living quarters designed to berth 20 crew members.
-3 of them are staterooms that have their own showers in order to accommodate a mixed-sex crew.
-They also have a sick bay with a separate ventilation system, which during normal operations is used as 2 berths, bringing the total complement up to 23.
+In addition to the commanding officer's quarters, the boats have seven living quarters designed to berth 20 crew members.
+Three of them are staterooms that have their own showers in order to accommodate a mixed-sex crew.
+They also have a sick bay with a separate ventilation system, which during normal operations is used as two berths, bringing the total complement up to 23.